chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

     - The loop invariant ensures correctness within each iteration.
 At the start of each iteration, the invariant holds.
 - Loop control variables often serve a dual purpose:
     - As part of the loop variant, they represent how much work is left and they drive termination through loop conditions.
-    - As part of the loop invariant, they help describe how much work has been done, acting as parameters in loop invariants.
+    - As part of the loop invariant, they help describe how much work has been done, acting as parameters.
-    - This dual role makes loop control variables the bridge between loop variant and loop invariant.
+    - This dual role makes loop control variables the bridge between loop variant and invariant.
 - Some people say the loop variant represents the future of the loop and the loop invariant represents the past of the loop.

 Variant vs. Invariant: Complementary Roles